axpogroup/AXH-SonarFish/README.md

         SUBSCRIPTION_ID=your-azure-subscription-id
   ```

-# Running the algorithm on an individual file
+# Running the algorithm
-This is a short guide to run the fish detection algorithm on a sample video.
-1. Download the sample sonar video from here: [demo_sample_sonar_recording.mp4 - Sharepoint](https://axpogrp.sharepoint.com/:v:/s/DEPTHTD-A/ESdKpDEWDEBDqYR6KVFZ0D8BJrxKcDi6F8JaenjD0YhWWw?e=5jNCLF)
-2. Place the video in the following folder: _"data/raw/videos/"_
-3. Specify the desired settings for the algorithm and the output in _"analysis/demo/demo_settings.yaml"_
-4. Run the algorithm using _"algorithm/run_algorithm.py"_.
-E.g.: _"python3 algorithm/run_algorithm.py -yf
-   analysis/demo/demo_settings.yaml"_
-4. Use the settings "display_output_video: True" and "display_mode_extensive: True" to tune the settings in an
-   interactive window and "display_mode_extensive: False" to read the velocity of the river.

-# Running the algorithm on a batch of files and evaluating the output
+## Run on a batch of files and evaluating the output

 1. Store your prelabeled videos in the folder _"data/raw/labels"_
 2. If you want to reduce the frame rate of the videos, run the script _"analysis/reduce_frame_rate.py"_.
 This script needs _"settings/preprocessing_settings.yaml"_ file where you have to choose: